 Magical, Mystical, Mental, Appropriation

 The fundamental process of asking God to give you stuff is “magical, mystical, mental, appropriation.”
-It is a typical formula found in many religions like the Abrahamic religions.
-These religions acquired this idea and other superstitions from Egyptian, Babylonian, Persian, and Assyrian mystery religions.
+It is a typical formula found in many religions, like the Abrahamic religions, which acquired this idea and other superstitions from Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 Without a magical foundation, these religions would be empty.

 Here’s how it works.
-You reach out with the mind via the power of faith.
-It most often involves invoking a specific set of words or names.
+You reach out with the mind via the power of faith, which most often involves invoking a formula, a specific set of words or names.
 Calling on the sacred name or sacred power enables a special connection with the divine.
 The process may include ritual or ceremonial cleansing such as “baptism” by holy water.

 “The fastest-growing brand of religion is of the magical ‘name it and claim it’ variety, in which the deity exists only to meet one’s immediate, self-identified needs.” — Barbara Ehrenreich